lumberjackdev/website/_posts/2021-05-14-spring-boot-k8s-deployment.md

 ```

 {% include note.html note="the record option stores information on the Deployment object about how an update was applied.
-You can see this when looking up the description of a deployment." %}
+We can see this when looking up the description of a deployment." %}

 If we check the status of the Pods during the update with `kubectl get pods`, then the output shows the Pod without a container port terminating and a new Pod is running: